Jobs for People With Social Anxiety or Generalized Anxiety: Top Career Areas

 Yet, anxiety is very treatable, especially in the care of a specialist who truly understands social phobia, SAD, generalized anxiety, and how to use methods like cognitive-behavioral therapy to help you.

 Plus, the variety of jobs for people with anxiety in social situations is a lot larger than you might think.
 Working alone is not the only option.
 Many people with SAD have discovered that, over time, facing their fears in a more socially oriented career actually helps them overcome their anxiety.
 Combined with professional treatment and a little patience, it can break the cycle of fear.

 So explore the following career areas with an open mind.
 They each offer a number of possible careers for people with anxiety around others.
 And if you or someone you know is living with GAD, then don't forget to check out the list of 13 jobs for anxiety sufferers of the generalized variety.

-(Unless otherwise noted, the yearly salary ranges displayed for each occupation are based on U.S. estimates from 2018.4 Most workers earn incomes close to the middle of their respective wage ranges.
-But some workers may earn more or less than the salaries being cited.)
+Yearly salary ranges are based on May 2018 data from the Occupational Employment Statistics (OES) program unless indicated as being from (1) PayScale.
+Most workers earn incomes close to the middle of their respective wage ranges.
+But some workers may earn more or less than the salaries being cited.

 Jobs for People with Social Anxiety: 11 Top Career Areas